HeshanKarunaratne/cka/README.md

     - External
       - voting-app-service exposing port 80, targetPort 80, selectors of voting-app-pod and type as LoadBalancer
       - result-app-service exposing port 80, targetPort 80, selectors of result-app-pod and type as LoadBalancer

-#### Authentication and Authorization
-- kube-apiserver is at the center of all opearions within kubernetes.
-- We need to see who can access the api-server and what can they do
-- We can access using
-  1. Username and Passwords
-  2. Username and Tokens
-  3. Certificates
-  4. LDAP Authentication providers
-  5. Service Accounts

-- Authroization is implemented using
-  1. RBAC Authorizarion
-  2. ABAC Authorization
-  3. Node Authorization
-  4. Webhook mode

-#### Authentication
-- Mainly Users(Admins and Developers) and ServiceAccounts
-- All user access is managed by the API server
-- Whether you are accessing the cluster through kubectl tool or the API directly all these requests go through the kube-apiserver and it authenticates the requests before processing it

-1. Username Password mechanism
-- Create a user-details.csv where you have a list of users with their password, name and userid
-- Add it to kube-apiserver.service file as below `--basic-auth-file=user-details.csv`

-2. User Token mechanism
-- Create a user-token-details.csv where you have a list of users with their tokens, name, userid and groupid
-- Add it to kube-apiserver.service file as below `--token-auth-file=user-token-details.csv`

 #### KubeConfig